openhab/openhabian/docs/openhabian.md

 <!-- Attention authors: Do not edit directly.
 Please add your changes to the source repository -->

 ::: tip [TLDR](https://www.howtogeek.com/435266/what-does-tldr-mean-and-how-do-you-use-it/)
 Jump to [install instructions](#raspberry-pi-prepackaged-sd-card-image).
-But read the full docs before you ask for help !
+Please read the _full_ docs before you ask for help.
 :::

 # openHABian - Hassle-free openHAB Setup